 In 2014, another Texas-based militia group recorded a video of themselves illegally detaining and harassing migrants.
 In one video they zip-tied three men until Border Patrol arrived and took the immigrants into custody.
 In 2017, Tim Foley, the founder of Arizona Border Recon, another nativist organization, moved to Arivaca, Arizona — the town where Forde and M.A.D. carried out their murders.
 The small town of about 700, however, pushed back against any militia presence or pro-militia sympathy.
 T-shirts and a sign posted outside the local bar read “No Militias, Never Again.”

 Militias and armed anti-immigrant extremist groups have been tied to Washington, D.C.-based hate groups like the Federation for American Immigration Reform (FAIR).
 While they have tried to distance themselves publicly from militias, their past actions suggest otherwise.
 Shawna Forde once appeared on a PBS network “town hall” session on immigration, where she was listed as a representative of the Minutemen and of FAIR.
-In 2010, Patrick J. Charles, a lawyer for the legal arm of FAIR, wrote a report endorsing “armed militias.”
 In 2015, FAIR held an event at a ranch belonging to leaders of the border vigilante group Texas Border Volunteers.
 The ranch owners were also guests at FAIR’s annual media and lobbying event earlier that year.

 Those engaged in anti-immigrant wannabe vigilantism also appear to be emboldened by Donald Trump’s inflammatory rhetoric about migrants.
 Some militia members harbor anti-government sentiment in general, but many others — like the anti-immigrant militia in Kansas — show a specific hatred for liberals, progressives, immigrants, and their allies.
 In October 2016, the FBI prevented their plot to bomb an apartment complex where mostly Somali immigrants lived the day after the election.